Joey Castillo: Career

-In 2018, Joey joined The Bronx, after founding member Jorma Vik left to play with Castillo's former band Eagles of Death Metal.
+In 2018, Castillo joined The Bronx after founding member Jorma Vik left to play with Castillo's former band Eagles of Death Metal.
 The following year, he toured in a session capacity with The Hives.

-In July 2021, hardcore punk band Circle Jerks announced that Castillo would be their new drummer and he would join them on their reunion tour to celebrate the 40th anniversary of their 1980 album, Group Sex.
-The tour was originally announced in 2019 and planned for 2020 however it was postponed until 2021 due to the COVID-19 pandemic.
+In July 2021, hardcore punk band Circle Jerks announced that Castillo would be their new drummer and he would join them on their reunion tour to celebrate the 40th anniversary of their 1980 album Group Sex.
+The tour was announced in 2019 and planned for 2020 however it was postponed until 2021 due to the COVID-19 pandemic.

+In March 2023, Castillo formed the band Bad Optix along with Tim Armstrong, Jesse Michaels and Spencer Pollard.
+The group released "Raid", their first single.
+Less than a week after announcing the formation of the band, the band changed their name to DOOM Regulator.